IABTechLab/uid2docs/docs/guides/operator-guide-aws-marketplace.md

 ## UID2 Operator Error Codes

-The following table lists possible errors while setting up Private Operator.
+The following table lists possible errors while setting up a Private Operator.

 :::note
 This applies only to Private Operators starting from Q2 2024.